 Editorial and graphic design.

-Harvard University Graduate School of Design, Cambridge, MA, US, Teaching Assistant
+Harvard University, Cambridge, MA, US, Teaching Assistant

 Fall 2012 - Infrastructural Ecologies: A Projective Urbanism